samplchallenges/SAMPL-containers/tutorials/README.md

    ENV PATH="/root/.local/bin:$PATH"
    # set the path
    ```
-7. Save the changes to Dockerfile and exit
+7. Save the changes to Dockerfile and close the file
 8. Build your container into a Docker image to ensure there are no build issues, so far.
    * command: `docker build -t adv-tutorial-base-test .`
 9. If your build from the previous step (step 8) completed without issue, please move on to the next step, otherwise some troubleshooting of the previous steps may be necessary.
 A successful build looks something like the code block below.